Overhead Crane Inspection

 - Detailed inspection of brakes, drive components, mechanical couplings, wire ropes, limits and limit operation

 - Consultation on inspection reports and actionable items regarding any mechanical issues, hazards, or opportunities for improvement

 Frequent crane inspections performed monthly or as often as daily can help identify potential problems and address them before a costly accident occurs.
-With daily usage over time, normal wear and tear can eventually catch up and damage the structure and components depending on use.
+With daily usage, normal wear and tear can eventually catch up and damage the structure and components depending on frequency of use.
 Visual and operational inspections keep the crane in peak operating condition, which is where our technicians excel!

-- Hoist chains and end connections – Look for excessive wear, twist, or distorted links interfering with proper function, or stretch beyond manufacturer’s recommendations.
-Add lubrication, if necessary.
+- Hoist chains and end connections – Our specialists look for excessive wear, twist, or distorted links interfering with proper function, or stretch beyond manufacturer’s recommendations.
+We then add lubrication, if necessary.

-Overhead crane safety is regulated by the Occupational Safety and Health Administration (OSHA) in 29 Code of Federal Regulations (CFR) 1910.179 which calls for inspections to be performed periodically, or in one to 12-month intervals.
-Other governing bodies include ASME (The American Society of Mechanical Engineers) and CMAA (Crane Manufacturers Association of America) which have similar standards for annual inspection to determine if any deficiencies are observed and if they constitute a safety hazard.
+Overhead crane safety is regulated by the OSHA in 29 Code of Federal Regulations (CFR) 1910.179 which calls for inspections to be performed periodically, or in one to 12-month intervals.
+These standards for annual inspection are to determine if any deficiencies are observed and if they constitute a safety hazard.

 - Corroded, cracked, or deformed members